raghavam/raghavam.github.io/projects.md

       * Temporal inconsistencies could be present in such workflows.
       * Temporal model was developed in OWL and James Allen's temporal operators are implemented as SWRL rules.
       * Rules are run against the data in the knowledge base.
 Pellet is used to detect inconsistencies.
-      * Explanations (justifications) for the inconsistencies can be generated.
+      * Explanations (justifications) for the inconsistencies were generated.
 &nbsp;

    2. Situational Understanding from Social data